 Carrie Chapman Catt

 president of NAWSA, who led the campaign for woman suffrage during Wilson's administration

 1914 - Made certain monopolistic business practices illegal and protected the rights of labor unions and farm organizations.

 Federal Trade Commission

-A government agency established in 1914 to prevent unfair business practices and help maintain a competitive economy.
+A federal agency established in 1914 to investigate and stop unfair business practices.

 Federal Reserve System